justinnoah/splitter/README.md

 Dependencies
 ============
-* wxPython
+* wxPython - tested with 2.8.12.1
-* twisted
+* twisted  - tested with 12.1.0
-* pdftk (currently must be in the same folder as splitter.py[1])
+* pdftk    - must be located at $SPLITTERPATH/bin/pdftk

-[1] PDFSplit is being designed to be self contained sitting somewhere on a Windows network.